yosh-401-advanced-javascript/seattle-javascript-401d31/brian/04-event_emitter_and_bitmap_transformer/lecture-04.md

         * working with the `fs` module to read and write new files
         * working with callbacks and, in particular, working with the NodeJS "error first" callback pattern
         * researching and creating features that represent a series of "real life" programming tasks
+    * what is a `.bmp`?
+      * its a file type
+      * you will be reading and running transforms on an 8 bit bitmap
   * **Getting Started**
     * groking the `.bmp` file format wiki
       * [BMP File Format](https://en.wikipedia.org/wiki/BMP_file_format)